 With new updates coming from the two most popular handsets on the market, we take a look at the Galaxy S4 vs. iPhone 5 specs to see which might come out on top?

-The Galaxy S4 update for Android is based for the most part on LTE when it comes to speed.
 This is what all the tech sites that have announced and the news have been reporting, that the S4 update will allow download speeds that are up to 4 times faster.

 However, before you get too excited, it’s worth bearing in mind that ‘Advanced LTE’ will only have some benefits in certain countries?